 More recently he has brought neuroscience techniques into the mix working with Cognisens of Montreal on the use of 3D multiple object tracking to improve decision making and most recently trialling virtual reality technology for learning.

 The latest work has included introducing NSW schools Principals and teachers and leaders at University of Wollongong on the practical application of emotional intelligence into the classroom and working life.
-This month sees him leading a major program in Parliament on behalf of the NSW Government to inspire young people in preparation for employment building emotional intelligence and resilience techniques.
-This follows the successful work XVenture has been undertaking in high schools on resilience.

 In 2016 he was appointed as Emotional Intelligence, Resilience & Leadership Advisor to Sydney FC, and in the two years the team broke every record in soccer in Australia.
 This work has since translated into working with a number of the national team players including EPL goalkeeper Matt Ryan, Trent Sainsbury and Matt Jurman.
 In September 2018, Mike was appointed as the Emotional Agility and Mind Coach for the Australian National Soccer Team.